Integrative Psychotherapist (UKCP), Supervisor, BA Hons

-We might know why we are struggling:- a life changing event, a traumatic/abusive childhood, relationship breakdown, disabling anxiety and panic attacks, dependence on alcohol/food, compulsive behaviour patterns, intrusive thoughts.
+Sometimes we know why we are struggling:- a life changing event, a traumatic/abusive childhood, relationship breakdown, disabling anxiety/panic attacks, depression, dependence on alcohol/food, compulsive behaviour patterns, intrusive thoughts.

-Sometimes we've been feeling generally down, lonely, dispirited, unmotivated for a long time, don't know why and can't seem to lift ourselves whatever we try.
+Sometimes we've been feeling generally down, lonely, dispirited, unmotivated over months or years, don't know why and can't seem to lift ourselves whatever we try.
 Sometimes a problem we thought we'd resolved might have come round to hit us for six again.

 Many of us feel we must be independent and 'cope alone'.
-We've grown up to believe it's weak or pathetic to need support.
-Life can throw up some intolerable situations, however, that no-one would be able to cope with, and it helps to find a space to share the load in case we spiral downwards.
+Some of us have grown up to believe it's 'weak' or 'pathetic' to need support.
+Some of us have never had support.
+Life can throw up some intolerable situations, however, that none of us would be able to cope with - it helps to find a space to share the load in case we spiral downwards.

-Therapy with a qualified and experienced therapist can help us understand where and how we are stuck, and offer a safe and non-judgmental place to be while we find our way through.
+Therapy with a qualified and experienced therapist can help you understand where and how you are stuck, and offer a safe and non-judgmental place to be while we find your way through at your own pace.
 As you become more aware, you start to find different perspectives on your situation and you begin to understand yourself and your own needs better.

 Anxiety can be chronic, and manageable up to a point.
 But it can sometimes feel intense and overwhelming with strong physical sensations, when daily life feels like a battle against disabling panic, fear and despair.
-Life in the UK in 2016 is stressful, a 24 hour society, work pressure, family breakdown, financial difficulties.
+Life in the UK in 2021 is stressful, a 24 hour society, work pressure, family breakdown, financial difficulties, pandemic.

-We are all faced with stress from time to time, and when it overwhelms us we need support and understanding, and cannot always find this amongst our friends and family.
+We are all faced with stress from time to time, it's a natural reaction to adverse events, but if it threatens to overwhelm us we need support and understanding, and cannot always find this amongst our friends and family.